 Horses are social animals and being isolated can lead to them being bored and ultimately stressed.
 The idea is to prevent them from getting bored in the first place rather than trying to reduce their stress after they start suffering from it.
-As they say prevention is always better than cure.
+As they say, prevention is always better than cure.

 There are a few simple things that you can do to make a stable or quarantine block more friendly to a horse on its own.
 If it’s possible at all you should try to keep your horse where he can at least see other horses.
-This might sound counterintuitive, after all if your horse can see others in a field won’t he want to be with them rather than cooped up in a stable?
-While of he’ll want to be outside with the other horses just seeing them and knowing there’s other horses about will ease his stress levels and reduce his boredom.
+This might sound counterintuitive, after all, if your horse can see others in a field won’t he want to be with them rather than cooped up in a stable?
+While he’ll want to be outside with the other horses just seeing them and knowing there are other horses about will ease his stress levels and reduce his boredom.
 If this isn’t possible then try to stable him near a busy area such as the feed or tack room.
 People constantly walking passed with help to keep him occupied more.

 Are horse toys a good idea?

 These days we’re all leading busier lives and aren’t able to spend the time with our horses that we were once able to do.
-This has resulted in a rise in popularity of toys dedicated to keeping horses stimulated and occupied.
+This has resulted in a rise in the popularity of toys dedicated to keeping horses stimulated and occupied.
 Horses are also very social animals so if you leave a toy in the paddock they’ll invariably play with it together.
 A quick search on Google will show you literally hundreds of pictures of horses playing football.

-I thought it was a good idea to list not only six of the best ways to stop your from getting but also alternatives to them that you could make at home.
+I thought it was a good idea to list not only six of the best ways to stop your horse from getting but also alternatives to them that you could make at home.

 Homemade alternative: Cut two holes in a basketball around six inches apart and feed a long piece of rope through them.
 Secure the rope with a tight knot and then either tie a hangman’s knot all the way along or wrap the loose end around the other rope and secure it at the other end.
 This will then give your horse the ‘handle’ to play with.